Economic variable selection: Illustrative examples

 \subsection{Ozone dataset}

 The first dataset is originally analyzed by \citet{breiman-friedman-85} to develop a model between the daily ozone concentration level and meteorological variables in Los Angeles.
-We use the data provided by the R package 'bfp.'
+We use the data provided by the R package `bfp'.
 The number of observations is 330.

 The response is the log daily ozone concentration level in 1976 measured at Upland, California.
 There are 10 possible predictors: (1) 500-millibar-pressure height, (2) wind speed, (3) relative humidity, (4) temperature at Sandberg, (5) inversion base height, (6) binary variable that is set one if the inversion base height is 5,000, (7) pressure gradient from Los Angeles International Airport to Daggett, (8) inversion base temperature, (9) square root of visibility, and (10) day of year.
-All predictors are standardized.